top of page

 New Year’s Resolution idea anyone?

 If you’ve been putting off your dreams of publication because you aren’t sure where to start, you’ve got no more excuses!
-In this post, we’re keeping it simple and breaking it down into monthly tasks and manageable steps.
+In this post, we’re keeping it simple and breaking down how you can become an author into monthly tasks and manageable steps.

 Here’s your step-by-step guide to becoming a self-published children's book author in 2024!